 A chondrocyte is a cell that makes cartilage.
 In the human body, the chondrocyte is the only cell type in cartilage.
 Your entire cartilage is a wall of chondrocystes.

 If you can imagine the example of the brick wall above being the cartilage that covers the ends of your bones or being a meniscus in your knee or hip labrum or shoulder labrum.
 In degenerative joint disease, this wall starts developing holes or lesions.
 To have bone-on-bone part of this brick wall has to wear through.

 Now imagine your body trying to repair this damage.
 How does it do it?
-Here comes the amazing chondrocyte and repair
+Here comes the amazing chondrocyte and its repair forces.

 - The cartilage repairing chondrocyte is a very smart replacement brick.

 - The chondrocyte finds its own way to a portion of the wall that is damaged.